A live webcast is an online video broadcast at a set time which you watch through your web browser, just like streaming a TV program or a movie.

 By default, webcasts are online for one month, after which they automatically go offline.
 We can shorten or extend this time upon request.

-No. We webcast using a professional livestreaming video platform which is viewing only.
-This is not a Zoom or Skype style service where viewers can be seen or talk back, because the video and audio quality on these platforms can be too unreliable.
-There are also copyright restrictions on these platforms with the inclusion of music in webcasts.
+We do not live stream via solutions such as Zoom or Skype where viewers can be seen or talk back, because the video and audio quality on these platforms is designed for online meetings and not professional webcasting to large numbers of people.
+There are also copyright restrictions on these platforms which prevent the inclusion of music in webcasts.